Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research

 NCTRI is a national network of centers that promote multidisciplinary interactions between basic and clinical scientists interested in establishing high-quality translational research programs in the reproductive sciences.
 The centers also serve as national resources for the training and career development of young scientists electing to pursue careers conducting research in high-priority areas of reproduction and infertility.
 The centers facilitate and accelerate bidirectional knowledge transfer between the laboratory and clinic, with the goal of improving human reproductive health through enhanced communication, innovation, and research excellence.

 The first request for applications was issued in 1996, and the first four awards were issued in 1998.
-The program, supported through NICHD's Fertility and Infertility Branch (FIB) through a P50 funding mechanism, now includes eight sites around the country.
+The program, supported through NICHD's Fertility and Infertility Branch (FIB) through a P50 funding mechanism, now includes seven sites around the country.
 In the last competition, NCTRI’s research scope expanded to include gynecological health in addition to reproductive health.

-The research activities that comprise NCTRI center grants must be consistent with the broad research mission of the FIB; these include:
+The research activities that compose NCTRI grants must be consistent with FIB’s broad research mission.
+These include:

 - Reproductive Tract Biology and Physiology: folliculogenesis, including studies addressing intraovarian control of follicle selection and atresia by growth factors, cytokines, and their respective binding proteins and receptor antagonists; luteogenesis and luteolysis, including intraovarian mechanisms that control luteal life span; implantation, including cell-to-cell interactions and embryo-uterine communication; the role of angiogenesis in ovarian and endometrial function; correlation of segmental gene expression with structure and function of the oviduct and epididymis